-Any income or loss arising from the movement in the fair value of the unit funds of the GAT is received by the Scheme tax paid.
-The Scheme's deductible operating expenses are offset against the Scheme's interest received to result in nil assessable income.

-Any surplus deductible operating expenses are transferred to the GAT under the Tax Act (refer notes 6 and 7).
+Any income or loss arising from the movement in the fair value of the unit funds of the GAT is received by the Scheme tax paid (if any).
+The Scheme's deductible operating expenses are offset against the Scheme's interest received to result in net assessable income.
+For years where there are surplus deductible operating expenses, these are transferred to the GAT under the Tax Act in the current or future income years (refer notes 6 and 7).